Tawasta/website/website_channel_messages/README.rst

 Website Channel Messages
 ========================

-Adds channels and messaging -feature to website.
+Adds channels messaging -feature to website.
+Uses CKEditor as RTE to post messages to channels.

+TODO:
+* Finish the generic message processing module for portal/website to get rid of boilerplate code.

 Installation